DEFRA/adp-documentation/docs/Platform-Architecture/permissions-model.md

 GitHub Permissions use GitHub teams to manage permissions.
 The key teams are as follows:

-- Technical Team Member are assigned to `ADP-{programme}-[delivery project]-Contributors` GitHub team.
+- Technical Team Member are assigned to `ADP-{programme}-{delivery project}-Contributors` GitHub team.
-- Users with Technical Team Member and Delivery Team Admin roles are assigned to `ADP-{programme}-[delivery project]-Admins` GitHub team.
+- Users with Technical Team Member and Delivery Team Admin roles are assigned to `ADP-{programme}-{delivery project}-Admins` GitHub team.
 - ADP Admins are assigned to `ADP-Platform-Admins` GitHub team.